ua-gist-604b-f23/geoserver-intro/README.md

 # Introduction to GeoServer
 ## Prerequisites

+- Geoserver running in docker
-- Geoserver 2.15 or later is installed as per [Geoserver Installation Instructions](install.md)
+- Backup plan: Geoserver 2.15 or later is installed as per [Geoserver Installation Instructions](install.md)

 ## Deliverables
 Create a new branch named `geoserver` and submit a `pull request` to merge with master.
 Your branch should contain answers to questions below saved in a new file named: